 Worldbuilding is, for me, a true pain.
 I want everything in place in my work.
 I want systems upon systems explained, if only in my head.
 But I don’t even know a fraction of anything about this everyday world outside my own head.
 Why, then, should I expect myself to know and understand every custom, culture, geographical region, etc, in my fiction?

-I recently read an article called “Against Worldbuilding” in Electric Literature by Lincoln Michel about the way the concept of worldbuilding has gone from pertaining to a specific set of fiction (particulary a set of fantasy and science fiction) to being widely applied to all genres, story types, and stories.
+I recently read an article called “Against Worldbuilding” in Electric Literature by Lincoln Michel about the way the concept of worldbuilding has gone from pertaining to a specific set of fiction (particularly fantasy and science fiction) to being widely applied to all genres, story types, and stories.
 Michel goes on to say that the concept of worldbuilding itself is a “counterproductive concept for most types of fiction” and offers the term “world conjouring” to use instead.

 I hear characters in my head, so I guess I’m halfway there.
 Now I simply need to translate that world they see into one the reader can.
 And maybe, just maybe, I’ll find I know more than I thought.